 My daughter knows this now.
 And I see it so much more clearly because of her experience.

-How can we possibly get to know who the hell we are and feel a level of comfort in our own skin when stereotyping has us flagged from the beginning.
-And so many of us except these as truths or at least as the path we must take in order to survive.
+How can we possibly get to know who the hell we are and feel a level of comfort in our own skin when stereotyping has us flagged from the beginning?
+And so many of us accept these as truths or at least as the path we must take to survive.

 Pigeonholing is such a lazy way of assessing humanity.

-Granted there are many standards of behavior or needs we all share.
-The foundation of human survival are common among us all, such as the need for food, water, shelter, sleep.
-Beyond those basics, our lives develop and diverge based upon upon lived experiences and our individual DNA.
+Granted, there are many standards of behavior or needs we all share.
+The foundation of human survival is common among all of us, including the basic needs for food, water, shelter, and sleep.
+Beyond those basics, our lives develop and diverge based on lived experiences and our DNA.

 When we do not give ourselves the time and space to feel and be who we are, our mental health languishes.
-We become shadow figures and slaves to the environment in which we unconsciously trap ourselves.
+We become shadow figures and enslaved people to the environment in which we unconsciously trap ourselves.

-The goals we set, often leave us dissatisfied.
-Because more often then not those mile markers were set by societal standards and target marketing, not by us.
-Must we follow so called “trends” that do not account for the disruptions that occur in our own lives?
+The goals we set often leave us dissatisfied.
+Because more often than not, those mile markers were set by societal standards and target marketing, not by us.
+Must we follow so-called “trends” that do not account for the disruptions that occur in our own lives?
 Or are we constantly hit upside the head and told to buck up and keep robotically moving no matter what?

-It agonizingly complicated.
-Which further cements the need for some silence and solitude if we are to sidestep being hammered into the submission of popular opinion via marketing and ridiculously imposed traditions.
+It is agonizingly complicated.
+This further cements the need for silence and solitude if we are to sidestep being hammered into submission by popular opinion through marketing and overly imposed traditions.

 Coming to Grips with Solitude